 A YugaByte universe can consist of one or more keyspaces (a.k.a databases in other databases such as MySQL or Postgres).
 A keyspace is essentially a namespace and can contain one or more tables.
 YugaByte automatically shards, replicates and load-balances these tables across the nodes in the universe, while respecting user-intent such as cross-AZ or region placement requirements, desired replication factor, and so on.
-YugaByte automatically handles failures (e.g., node, AZ or region failures), and re-distributes and re-replicates data back to desired levels across the remaining available nodes while still respecting any data placement requirements.
+YugaByte automatically handles failures (e.g., node, process, AZ or region failures), and re-distributes and re-replicates data back to desired levels across the remaining available nodes while still respecting any data placement requirements.

 A YugaByte universe comprises of two sets of processes, YB-Master and YB-TServer.
 These serve different purposes.

 The YB-Master (aka the YugaByte Master Server) processes are responsible for keeping system metadata, coordinating system-wide operations such as create/alter drop tables, and initiating maintenance operations such as load-balancing.

 YugaByte is architected to not have any single point of failure.
 The YB-Master and YB-TServer processes use Raft, a distributed consensus algorithm, for replicating changes to system metadata or user data respectively across a set of nodes.

 High Availability (HA) of the YB-Master’s functionalities and of the user-tables served by the YB-TServers is achieved by the failure-detection and new-leader election mechanisms that are built into the Raft implementation.

 Below is an illustration of a simple 4-node YugaByte universe: